kirisky/benchmarks-game/README.md

 The Benchmarks Game
 ===================

 Previously new source-code was usually measured and shown on the website within a few days.
 Not now.
-Probably not in the future.

 Now new source-code might be measured and shown on the website after several months; or not measured and not shown.